The purpose of the series “He Said, She Said” is to create a respectful environment for differing stances on current controversial issues.

 Additionally, even Senator Joe Biden denounced court packing.
 In a 1983 hearing, Biden called President Franklin D. Roosevelt’s attempt to pack the Supreme Court a “bonehead idea.”
 He continued by stating that it was: “a terrible, terrible mistake to make, and it put in question, for an entire decade, the independence of the most significant body—including the Congress in my view—the most significant body in this country, the Supreme Court of the United States of America.”
 As Biden called attention to in this statement, packing the court would also threaten the balance and separation of powers, to which this country’s governmental systems so heavily rely on.
 Building off of history, Biden’s quote shows that some Democrats also view court packing as an unnecessary manipulation to acquire political advantages.

 As seen in the evidence and analysis above, court packing theory blatantly disregards the visions that the founding fathers had for our great constitutional republic.
 After all, the Supreme Court of the United States has had a total of nine justices since 1869, so why change it now over 150 years later?
-Even the late liberal Associate Justice Ruth Bader Ginsburg said that “Nine [Justices] seems to be a good number.
+The late liberal Associate Justice Ruth Bader Ginsburg said that “Nine [Justices] seems to be a good number.
 It’s been that way for a long time.”

 After serving a remarkable thirteen years on the Supreme Court, the Honorable Ruth Bader Ginsburg has been replaced with the controversial Justice Amy Coney Barrett.
 Regardless of the current president, the issue regarding packing the court faces two obstacles, one being the realistic ability to pass an increase in justices, and secondly, the morality of the decision.
 Court packing is a historical decision but one that will ensure that the American people have their voice heard and represented through the Supreme Court.

 What some call a “changing of the rules” has already been established through written legislation submitted by Franklin D. Roosevelt.
 Although this did not pass, the concept of adding up to 15 justices has already seen support.
 Packing the court is by no way a new or radical idea, as this concept was not only seen, but supported in 1937.
 The change of legislation and addition of justices is the natural evolution of a democratic state.
 This evolution is inevitable, especially in such turbulent times when civil rights and women’s rights are at the forefront of the conversation.
-As our very own President says clearly, “What separates the winners from the losers is how a person reacts to each new twist of fate.”
+As former President Trump stated, “What separates the winners from the losers is how a person reacts to each new twist of fate.”
 The people are being met with a new twist of fate and we must respond accordingly.
 The application of this legislation would undoubtedly meet opposition from the congressional committee as well as the general public, but we must pursue this line of inquiry.

 “The American people are perfectly capable of having their say on this issue, so let’s give them a voice.
-Let’s let the American people decide,” Mitch McConnell, the Republican Senate majority leader, declared when President Obama sought to nominate a Supreme Court Justice.
+Let’s let the American people decide,” Mitch McConnell, the Republican Senate majority leader, declared when Obama sought to nominate a Supreme Court Justice.
 There is no written rule that determines the applicable timeline to the nomination of a justice.
 During the 2016 election the precedent was set that a nominee could not be appointed within a year of the election.
 Lindsay Graham, a head Republican Senator explicitly stated that, “We are setting a precedent here today, Republicans are, that in the last year… you’re not going to fill a vacancy of the Supreme Court.”
 Furthermore, Lindsay Graham goes as far as to say, “That’s going to be the new rule.
 When y’all changed the rules… I thought it was a really abuse of power.”
 This quote speaks for itself, the appointment of this justice during an election was an abuse of power.

 The Americans have the right to vote in a president who nominates the justice to represent the United States, not just the ideals of the Republican Party.
 The argument could be made that if Donald Trump had won the election he had every right to nominate this Justice, but he didn’t.
 He did not win, and the American people have spoken.
 The majority of the country, both in electoral votes and popular votes, do not want Donald Trump to lead the U.S., which includes the responsibility to select justices.

-As you’ve just read in Colin’s piece, there is a hyperfixation to conserve this distorted version of what our Founding Fathers wanted for our country.
+In the opponents previously said argument, there is a hyperfixation to conserve this distorted version of what our Founding Fathers wanted for our country.
 The time for change is now, and we the people have a fundamental duty to carry out what our Founding Fathers wanted in application to modern time.
 As James Madison historically remarked in his Report of a Constitution or Form of Government in the year 1779, “Government is instituted for the common good…” and “not for the profit, honor, or private interest of any man, family, or class of men.”
 Furthermore, the diversity of representation seen within our current political climate is drastically different from that of the white, male, land owning population that the Founding Fathers accommodated when writing our Constitution.
 It is the God given right to vote and to be heard and that is the power of the American people.

-Colin’s hard evidence embodies The Federalist Papers written in 1788 and an oversimplified version of the Supreme Court.
+The opponents evidence embodies The Federalist Papers written in 1788 and an oversimplified version of the Supreme Court.
 The use of the word “radical” and the fear mongering that Ted Cruz and Donald Trump are notorious for will not stand.
 The issue of packing the court exceeds a party issue but goes to the standing of America’s democratic foundation.
 It is not our place to assume the standings of the American people nor is it the place to divide this country further.